 The Costs of Care for IBS

-The direct and indirect cost of irritable bowel syndrome in the U.S. has been estimated at between $21 and $30 billion.
+The direct and indirect cost of irritable bowel syndrome in the U.S. has been estimated at between at about $1.5 billion each year.
 The numbers alone are staggering.
 And numbers cannot even begin to quantify the cost of human suffering and damage to relationships.

 Give Yourself Time to Prepare if You Have IBS